hapax/hapax.github.io/assets/teaching.md

 So here is the challenge: define a continuous curve where the mean value theorem is not applicable in any subinterval.
-Since we can apply the theorem whenever we can select a subinterval without kinks, we need *every subinterval to contain a kink*.
+Since we can apply the theorem to any subinterval without kinks, we need *every subinterval to contain a kink*.
-In technical parlance, the kinks must be dense in $[a, b]$.
+In technical parlance, the kinks must be *dense* in $[a, b]$.

 It's hard to imagine (or draw) an infinitely jittery curve.
 But it's easier if we proceed step-by-step.